poker> how to play >house rules

 Players can expedite gameplay by using the in-turn checkboxes to choose their action (e.g. check, fold, etc) before it is their turn to act.
 The selected action will be automatically taken when it is the player’s turn.

-We strive to create an enjoyable experience for all players and will automatically censor language it deems inappropriate.
+We strive to create an enjoyable experience for all players and may censor language we deem inappropriate.
 Players may not use offensive, abusive, defamatory, insulting, harassing, inflammatory, sexually explicit, or derogatory language, or language that includes expressions of bigotry, racism, hatred or profanity.
 Use of such language may result in a player having his chat privileges revoked.

 Players must refrain from using the chat feature to comment on hands, either concluded or then-in-progress.
 This includes, but is not limited to, providing strategy advice, sharing cards, or identifying potential bluffs.